isomerpages/moe-chijsngpri/_student-development/Character and Values Education/Sexuality Education.md

 **Overview of CHIJ St Nicholas Girls' School (Primary Section) SEXUALITY EDUCATION Programme for 2023**

-4.&nbsp;&nbsp;&nbsp;Sexuality Education is delivered in a holistic manner through the school curriculum.&nbsp;The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.&nbsp;You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education-scope)&nbsp;for more information on the scope of Sexuality Education in the school curriculum.
+4. Sexuality Education is delivered in a holistic manner through the school curriculum.
+The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
+You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.

-5.&nbsp;&nbsp; &nbsp;The subjects that incorporate topics on sexuality include:
+5. The subjects that incorporate topics on sexuality include:<br>

-&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Science&nbsp;&nbsp; &nbsp;
+a) Science<br>

-&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Character and Citizenship Education (CCE)
+b) Character and Citizenship Education (CCE)

 **Sexuality Education Lessons**: